Last Updated on

 The nation of the Bahamas comprises most, but not all of the Lucayan Archipelago.
 When they became independent from the United Kingdom in 1973, the remaining part of the archipelago remained a British Territory as the Turks and Caicos.
 Many people today think that the Turks and Caicos should have been part of the Bahamas when they became independent.
 There is a small but growing movement of people who wish for the Turks and Caicos to join the Bahamas today.

-The big festival in the Bahamas is called Junkanoo and it is held on December 26 every year.
-It is the Bahamian version of Carnival with bands, parties, parades, floats, and costumes.
+The big festival in the Bahamas is called Junkanoo, and it is held on December 26 every year.
+It’s the Bahamian version of Carnival and features bands, parties, parades, floats, and costumes.
 Given its proximity to Christmas, it is the hardest time of the year to find a hotel in the Bahamas.

-Because it is mostly made of limestone, the islands are riddled with caves which were created thousands of years ago when the seas were over 100 feet lower than they are today.
-As the sea levels rose after the last glaciation, they became filled with water making them the perfect place to go cave diving.
+Because it’s mostly made of limestone, the islands are riddled with caves that were created thousands of years ago when the seas were over 100 feet lower than they are today.
+As the sea levels rose after the last glaciation, they became filled with water, making them the perfect place to go cave diving.

-The official name of the country is the “Commonwealth of the Bahamas”.
-The other countries with “the” in their name are:
+The official name of the country is the “Commonwealth of the Bahamas.”
+The other countries with “the” in their name include:

 - Union of the Comoros